 Display of Religious Material

 Displays become a symbol of exclusivity, fear, and discrimination when the materials displayed in public places belong to only one religion.
-We strongly condemn the display of the Ten Commandments for it contains a reference to “false gods.”
 We believe that if any such displays are permitted by law, they should be non-controversial and inclusive to respect the religious diversity of our society.